Food in Hesse and Hessian specialties

 After the bratwurst course we earned a beer.
 We treat ourselves to this in the garden of Eulenfang.
 This is what Hans Schmidt calls his event barn.
 This once belonged to the estate of Riedesel barons of Eisenbach.
 The estate no longer exists today.
 It burned at the end of the 19.
 Century from.
 Schmidt converted the former stables with its cross vault into a hall that he uses for events.

-However, the summer weather lures us outdoors.
-Here we enjoy our grilled sausages in the shade of chestnut trees.
+However, the summer weather attracts us outdoors.
+Here we enjoy ours Grilled sausages in the shade of the chestnut trees.